I love-hate diving in Verde Island. There, I admit it.

 Verde Island Diving Experience from Puerto Galera

-Back in 2015, Jem and I went to Puerto Galera.
+Back in 2015, my dive buddy, Jem, and I went scuba diving in Puerto Galera.
 We decided we were doing a day trip to Verde Island as well.
 When we reached Sabang, we walked around to look for a dive shop to take us.
 Luckily, we found one and booked for a trip the following day.

 Verde Islands does live up to its hype.
 It was a real-life aquarium teeming with life.
 Their claim about biodiversity and it being the “center of the center” might actually be true.